amrbasiony97/employee_console_app/README.md

 ## Save/Load Database

-Database is saved automatically when you close program.
+The database is saved automatically when you close the program.
 *Hint* database will be saved only when you close the program by entering "7" not by clicking the "X" button in the top window.
-Database is saved in a readable txt file in the same direction of the program.
+The database is saved in a readable txt file in the same direction of the program.